Your Child at 5

 - Counting books, alphabet books, vocabulary books

-Eating healthy foods enable children to perform better in school.
-Once your child enters kindergarten, he will be eating one meal a day away from home.
-To ensure that your child makes healthy choices, check out the following sites for information about the food groups and interactive games that allow your child to learn about healthy eating habits:
+Eating healthy foods enables children to perform better in school.
+Once your child enters kindergarten, they will be eating one meal a day away from home.
+To ensure that your child makes healthy choices, check out the following sites for information about food groups and interactive games that allow your child to learn about healthy eating habits.

 Prevent Accidents and Injury

-As your child grows, she will be spending greater parts of the day away from you.
-It is more important now that your child understand basic safety issues such as wearing a helmet when biking, crossing the street safely, avoiding dangerous substances and not talking to strangers.
+As your child grows, they will be spending greater parts of the day away from you.
+It is more important now that your child understand basic safety precautions, such as wearing a helmet when biking, crossing the street safely, avoiding dangerous substances, and not talking to strangers.